 Sparx Skate Sharpener Review (from purchase to use, in a skeptics perspective)

 Note: this article follows a timeline of when we decided to purchase a sharpener to current day.
 It’s been nearly four years since we first purchased the Sparx Skate Sharpener, and it’s been worth every penny.

-UPDATE: August 5th, 2019: we’ve been using the Sparx skate sharpener for well over a year now and it has far exceeded our expectations.
+UPDATE: February 13th, 2020: we’ve been using the Sparx skate sharpener for well over a year and a half now and it has far exceeded our expectations.
 The only big downside to the Sparx is that there isn’t an aftermarket option for their grinding wheels.
 What we found, however, is that the edge you’ll get on your skates is so good, you won’t get buyers remorse buying the wheels.

 It really is a phenomenal product from top to bottom.
 Also, we should probably get around to it, but in a years worth of use the machine hasn’t told us to update the air filter.
 I think on my next grinding wheel order I’ll throw in an air filter.